Filip Hammar and Fredrik Wikingsson

-Lars Filip Hammar (born March 26, 1975) and Fredrik Wikingsson (born August 16, 1973), commonly known as Filip and Fredrik, are two Swedish writers, television hosts and journalists both known for their youthful, though intellectual, humour and unconventional journalism.
-The duo has been celebrated for their relaxed and spontaneous style in front of the camera.
-As Filip explains: "We just turn on the camera and go".
-Since 2002, Filip and Fredrik have together produced eleven different TV shows and, in the aftermath of the shows' successes in Sweden, written books.
-The duo owns, and works within, the company "Framgångsfabriken" (The Success Factory), which started in 2001 and takes credit for their media appearances.
+Lars Filip Hammar (born 26 March 1975) and Fredrik Wikingsson (born 16 August 1973), commonly known as Filip och Fredrik, are two Swedish writers, television hosts and journalists both known for their youthful, though intellectual, humor and unconventional journalism.
+In 2024, they released their film The Last Journey, becoming the highest-grossing Swedish documentary in history, later it was selected as the Swedish entry for the Best International Feature Film at the 97th Academy Awards.

+Filip and Fredrik have produced eleven different TV shows together and are book authors.
+The duo founded their company "Framgångsfabriken" (The Success Factory), which started in 2001 and takes credit for their media appearances.
 The pair have had their sexuality questioned repeatedly by the people they interact with on camera.
 Although they are heterosexual, jokes about their would-be gay relationship have become a running gag.

 Early life and career

-Filip was born in Köping, Västmanlands län, Sweden, the son of teachers Lars and Tiina Hammar.
-Hammar grew up in Köping where he studied at Ullvigymnasiet, he was studying social studies.
+Filip was born in Köping, Sweden, the son of teachers Lars and Tiina Hammar.
 His mother is from Estonia.
 He is the brother of Linda Hammar.
-Fredrik was born in Vänersborg, Västra Götalands län, Sweden and as a young man he moved to Sundsvall and studied at Nivrenaskolan.
-Wikingsson later read the science program at Hedbergska school (currently Sundsvall High School) and studied journalism at Mittuniversitetet.
-In the 1990s they mostly worked as freelance journalists Café, VeckoRevyn, Bon and ELLE.
-Wikingsson was for a short time reporter for Harness racing show on TV4.
+Fredrik was born in Vänersborg, Västra Götaland County, Sweden but moved to Sundsvall as a young boy.
+He studied journalism at the Mid Sweden University.
+In the 1990s they mostly worked as freelance journalists with Café, VeckoRevyn, Bon and Elle.
+Wikingsson was for a short time reporter for a harness racing show on TV4.

 Filip Hammar and Fredrik Wikingsson met each other when they were both working for Aftonbladet in 1996.
-At first, they didn't like each other very much.
-But during a joint US trip, including where they visited New York City, Las Vegas, Texas, and Los Angeles they became really close friends.